beckje01/simplest-proj/README.md

     java -jar target/simplest-project-1.0-SNAPSHOT-fat.jar

-You can take that jar and run it anywhere there is a Java 8+ JDK.
-It contains all the depdendencies it needs so you don't need to install Vert.x on the target machine.
+(You can take that jar and run it anywhere there is a Java 8+ JDK.
+It contains all the depdendencies it needs so you don't need to install Vert.x on the target machine).

----
+Now point your browser at http://localhost:8080

 ## Gradle users